 #13 on The Best Movies for Women

 Is there anything more sacred than friendships formed at the beauty salon?
 Steel Magnolias examines the friendship of four Southern ladies from a small town in Louisiana.
 If the worst thing in the world that can happen to a person is lose a child, it's at least a comfort to know that it becomes more bearable when a girl has her best friends around.
 It would be a mistake to classify Steel Magnolias as just a weepie, you will cry your eyes out watching it, but you will also laugh and feel the love between these friends.

-Actors: Julia Roberts, Dolly Parton, Sally Field, Shirley MacLaine, Daryl Hannah, + more
+Actors: Sally Field, Dolly Parton, Shirley MacLaine, Daryl Hannah, Olympia Dukakis, + more

 Initial Release: 1989